And at the end of all our exploring

 Annie Keil-Taggart ARTIST

 Country born, Contemporary Australian Artist for whom travel, dreams and stories are immersive, creative spaces full of possibility.
-I aim to interpret, explore and express inspired spaces.
-Come on the Journey with me!
+I aim to interpret, explore and express Inspired Spaces at PassionFish Arthouse.

 (Masters in Creative Enterprise)

 Creating Possibilities.
-Expression from your inner self.
+Expression from your Inner Self.

 HOMAGE...
 BUILDING UPON...ACKNOWLEDGING THE ARTISTIC CIRCLE AROUND ME IN WARRANDYTE/ELTHAM...
-RETURNING TO ROOTS...
+RETURNING TO ROOTS...LANDSCAPE OF EARTH,SKY AND SEA...
 CREATING NEW POSSIBILITIES A Mosaic of Family & Culture

-Parents reunited after the war and New Guinea.
 Camperdown, in the Fifties particularly, was recovering from the war.
-Many men returned home shell-shocked and worse.
-Men mainly kept in contact with their war buddies.
-My father returned from a double stint in New Guinea keeping planes up in the air to find his beloved yacht in Melbourne had been sold off on him.
+My father returned from a double stint in New Guinea keeping planes up in the air sadly to find his beloved yacht in Melbourne had been sold off on him.
 My mother’s favourite brother, Bill, had been a war hero running out under machine gun fire and slinging a mate over his shoulder to get him to medical aid.
 He was killed shortly after when the Vichy French betrayed the Allies.
 It was a week before Armistice Day.
 He didn’t come home.
 My mother always kept the other half of the thr’pence they had cut in half with the household axe before he went off.

 “Hardly Necessary”.